quarterdeck/leadershipcontinuum.com/how-leadership-affects-organizational-performance.md

 6. **Formatting**: Use appropriate tags (h1, h2, h3, h4, h5, h6) for the headings to maintain a clear hierarchy.

-Please begin by writing an article on the provided topic: $title.
+Please begin by writing an article on the provided topic: how leadership affects organizational performance.

-EOF

-echo "Markdown file created: $filename"